 CitySCAPE – cyber security as a key to unlocking the potential of multi-modal transport ecosystem

 Tallinn as partner of the consortia is selected as one of the pilot sites to test cyber security in the transport ecosystem.
-During the pilot Smart City Centre of Excellence and TalTech autonomous vehicle research group will introduce anonymous vehicle (AV) shuttle (ISEAUTO) as a first/last mile solution to the existing transport network.
+During the pilot FinEst Centre for Smart Cities and TalTech autonomous vehicle research group will introduce anonymous vehicle (AV) shuttle (ISEAUTO) as a first/last mile solution to the existing transport network.

 The aim is to put the multi-modal transport ecosystem under the microscope while also considering its interplay with related critical NIS Directive sectors (energy, banking).